How Happiness Can Heal Health Conditions

 Practice breathing mindfully for 10 minutes each day, and focus on the breath.
 If you don’t know how to do this, download my free Mindful Breathing MP3 here to learn.

 Northwestern University’s research paper was published in the Journal of Consulting and Clinical Psychology.http://www.wiseism.com/happiness-can-heal-health-conditions/http://www.wiseism.com/wp-content/uploads/happiness-health.jpghttp://www.wiseism.com/wp-content/uploads/happiness-health-150x150.jpgWise BodyWise LivingWise Mindgratitude,happiness,health,healthy body,healthy mind,illness,improve your health,mental health,positive thinking,positivity,resilience,stress,thinking,wisdomWhen you are ill, you are likely to feel pretty down-in-the dumps.
 You will usually feel even lower if your condition is chronic or possibly untreatable.
 And as time goes on, the stress of being ill all the time can really drag your mental health down, too.
 But thinking negatively can...The WiseistBeth Burgesswiseism1@gmail.comAdministratorMy name is Beth Burgess.
 I don't claim to be the wisest, but I am 'The Wiseist' - someone dedicated to collecting and sharing wisdom that can help people live their lives more happily and successfully.
-I'm also a therapist,, coach, freelance writer, author, speaker, trainer, and workshop leader.
+I'm also the bestselling author of "Instant Wisdom: 10 Easy Ways to Get Smart Fast",, a therapist,, coach, freelance writer, speaker, trainer, and workshop leader.
 And I'm still learning too.Wiseism